 Students participating in exchange programs generally pay their tuition fees to UNBC, but select their courses at the university they will be visiting (this policy may vary with each exchange agreement).
 Grades are recorded at the receiving institution and forwarded to UNBC at the end of the semester or academic year.
 In the case of a formal exchange, grades will be reported by UNBC using a pass/fail grading system and will not be counted towards a student's cumulative grade point average.

 Students are permitted to spend a maximum of one academic year on a formal exchange.
 To participate in an international exchange, students must be nominated by UNBC and then wait for written approval from the receiving university.
 Students are required to register and pay their fees to UNBC before leaving on exchange.
-For more information on exchange opportunities and application procedures, please contact the International Education Department.
+For more information on exchange opportunities and application procedures, please contact the International department.

 Study abroad where a formal agreement does not exist must be conducted by means of a letter of permission.
 In such cases tuition fees are paid to the receiving institution.

 The International Exchange and Student Programs Office has developed the following criteria to select UNBC students to participate in formal international exchanges.
 Criteria are outlined in descending order of importance.

 Grade Point Average